BigTurtle8/tt09-first-design/docs/info.md

 The first 4 inputs are 2 two-digit binary inputs.
 The MSB of each input is at IN0 and IN2, respectively.
 These are added together into a three-digit binary output that is displayed as the first 3 vertical lines of the seven segment display - specifically, segments f, b, and e, where segment f is the MSB of the output.

-Additionally, there is a (2^16)x clock divider from 10kHz that turns DP on and off.
+Additionally, there is a clock divider that divides 10kHz by 2^16 that turns DP on and off.

 ## How to test